Methodology · Career advisory

 • BLS OES — annual median wages per SOC

-• BLS Employment Projections — 10-year growth (optional tilt on the earnings score)
+• BLS Employment Projections — 10-year growth (tilt on the earnings score)

-• CareerOneStop API — nightly job posting counts and a sample per SOC; on-demand training programs
+• CareerOneStop API — on-demand training programs near you (no posting data)

 • Claude — resume → SOC + skills extraction